| Home |

 Henry and Mary lived in Uniontown in their older years.
 Sadly, Mary was burdened with heart disease ("myocardial degeneration") and chronic bronchitis and passed away at the age of 71 on Aug.
 4, 1916.
 Interment was in the Christ's Church Lutheran Church Cemetery in Chalk Hill, with son John W. Hall of Uniontown signing the certificate of death.
 At the age of 78, for three months, Henry suffered a deadly case of dropsy (congestive heart failure), and on Aug.
 7, 1921, Henry died at home from the effects of a mitral heart lesion.
 Burial was in Chalk Hill Lutheran Church Cemetery.
 Son Winfield signed the death certificate, but while knowing the name of Henry's father, was unable to provide the maiden name of Henry's mother.
 In an obituary, the Uniontown Morning Herald reported that he "was well known in the county having spent the greater part of his life here."
 As well, a one-paragraph obituary was printed in the Connellsville Daily Courier.
 Several members of his old army company attended the funeral held at the Hall home, and other veterans participated in the burial service, which was officiated by Rev. Jasper Barnthouse.
 Son David X. Hall (1862-1936) was born on March 13, 1862 or 1863 or 1864.
 He lived in Jumonville in the mountains above Uniontown, Fayette County, and earned income as a laborer.
 On Oct.
 4, 1891, when he was 28 years of age, David was united in marriage with 18-year-old Alice Margaret Cassidy (March 1874-1944), of Wharton Township, daughter of George and Margaret (Hoar) Cassidy.
 Justice of the peace George W. Hansel officiated.
 At the time of marriage, David earned a living as a laborer.
 They produced these 11 known children -- George Hall, Mary Miller, Ida Crum, Bertha Lee Hull, Lulu Hall, Theodore Hall, John Hall, Dorothy Hawk, Earl Hall, Winfield A. Hall and Lucy Kehn.
 Two other offspring were deceased by 1910.
 The family dwelled in Wharton Township, Fayette County in 1900, with David working as a timber cutter.
 In 1910, the federal census enumeration shows the Halls residing in Jumonville, North Union Township, with David and his son George working as laborers performing odd jobs.
 Remaining in Jumonville during the decade of the 1910s, David was listed as a farmer in the 1920 census.
 Their dwelling in 1920 was along the National Turnpike on the stretch from Coolspring to Jumonville Road to Summit Hotel.
 The Uniontown Morning Herald once called David "beloved" and also "one of the most highly respected residents of the mountain."
 Burdened with an ulcer of his foot, and added to heart problems which were common in the family, David began to fail in health from aortic regurgitation and died in Jumonville at age 74 on Oct.
 13, 1936.
 Burial was in the Fulton Cemetery near Jumonville, with Rev. William King of the Percy Methodist Protestant Church officiating.
 Daughter Mary Miller of Edenborn, PA was the informant for the Pennsylvania certificate of death.
 An obituary in the Morning Herald noted that his survivors included 19 grandchildren and five brothers.
 Alice outlived her husband by eight years.
 Suffering from acute heart disease and diabetes, in addition to a carbuncle on her neck, she was admitted to Uniontown Hospital and died there on Sept.
 3, 1944.

 I shall never stop rejoicing that I decided, after weeks of hesitation, to give Konjola a chance to relieve me of rheumatism and stomach trouble.
 For two years or more I was a fictim of a complication of diseases that caused all kinds of misery.
 I developed rheumatism in my lower limbs shortly after my stomach and kidneys became disordered.
 Every time I put my weight on my feet, sharp, shooting pains shot through my limbs.
 I was unable to sleep at night, work efficiently during the day.
 Loss of appetite resulted in a weak and rundown condition of my system.
 Glas bloating followed every meal.
 At night I had to rise several times because of my kidneys, and every morning found me weak and tired.
 I had heard Konjola recommended for such troubles as mine and many friends sincerely indorsed it.
 So I decided to see what it would do for me.
 What a surprise and pleasure was in store for me.
 I have taken but a brief treatment, and yet the results obtained were almost beyond imagination.
 I can eat any kind of food and in any quantity without trouble with my stomach.
 I am stronger in every way and have begun to pick up in weight.
 My kidneys no longer bother me and I enjoy sound, refreshing sleep at night.
 The rheumatism has been so relieved that I can get around and do my work without suffering and only a dim memory remains to tell me of the many years of suffering I formerly endured.
 (An interesting twist is that one of Winfield's neighbors and distant step-cousins, Bartholomew "Beth" Minerd, also of Chalk Hill, also used the Konjola and also was profiled in a Morning Herald testimonial around that time.)
 In July 1935, Winfield and a number of local men assisted in cleaning and weeding historic sites including Jumonville's Grave and Washington's Rocks.
 The team included John K. Hall, Joe Fitzsimmons, Dan Varndell, Daniel Varndell, Ludwig Wedel, John Varndell, Wesley Johnson, Russell Varndell, David Hall and Earl Hall.
 Under the supervision of road construction foreman John Bradley, the men tore out undergrowth allowing the sites to be "more attractive and easier to locate," reported the Morning Herald.
 "For the past year nothing has been done at either site and weeds and underbrush had taken firm root to grow up over tablets and other markers, making them difficult to find....
 Refreshments were furnished gratis throughout the day by Harry Whyel, proprietor of Jumonville Inn.
 The workers visited the spots again yesterday for a last minute's survey befor letting the general public in on the back-breaking labor contribution which has resulted in two of the county's historic spots again becoming places that apparently have been given special care to perpetuate Fayette's historic sites and make them drawing cards for the large number of tourists who frequent this section and Fort Necessity."
 Circa 1940, census records show the Halls living in Wharton Township, with son Ray earning income as a construction laborer.
 At the age of 84, suffering from hardening of the arteries, hypertension and cardiovascular disease, Winfield died on Leap Day 1952.
 Interment was in the Chalk Hill Lutheran Cemetery.
 Later, Hilda wedded Orville Van Sickle ( ? - ? ).
 They lived along Wharton Furnace Road.
 The couple grieved at the untimely death of daughter Hazel in 1958.
-At the age of 74, Hallie died at home on Sept.
+At the age of 74, suffering from stomach cancer and congestive heart failure, Hallie died at home on Sept.
 22, 1971.
 Her funeral service was held at the Chalk Hill Lutheran Church, with Dr. Earl P. Confer officiating, and followed by interment in the church cemetery.
 The Uniontown Morning Herald printed an obituary.

 Son John W. Hall (1870-1944) was born on Jan.
 29, 1870 or 1871 in Wharton Township.
 At the age of 21, on Nov.
 26, 1891, John was united in wedlock with 21-year-old Alice Klink (July 4, 1870-1938), daughter of William and Hannah Klink of Wharton Township.
 Justice of the peace George W. Hansel led the nuptials.
 The Halls and Klinks were close, and John's brother Levi married Alice's sister Emma.
 John and Alice resided in Jumonville, Fayette County.
 The couple had these offspring -- William H. Hall, John W. Hall Jr., Clyde Hall, Bessie Craig, Viola Shipley, Nina Greenwalt, Lida Basinger and Delphia Hall.
 At the age of 67, having endured a lingering illness of rheumatic endocarditis, Alice succumbed at the age of 67 on April 1, 1938 in their home.
 The Uniontown Morning Herald published an obituary.
 Her remains were lowered into the earth for eternal rest in Chalk Hill Lutheran Church Cemetery.
 John lived for another six years as a widower, and made his home with his daughter Bessie at 58 West Winona Street in Uniontown.
 He contracted stomach cancer and could not keep food down, with his weight plummeting.
 The malnutrition and malignancy led to his death at the age of 74 on June 1, 1944.
 Viola Hall served as the official informant for the Pennsylvania certificate of death.
 An obituary in the Morning Herald said he was survived by 16 grandchildren and seven great-grandchildren.
 Dr. Levi Stoner of Connellsville presided over the funeral and burial.